cvdebeer/MS2-Hallowed-Hunt/README.md

 ###### "Reset" button

-- The reset button is designed to show a tooltip when hovered letting the user know what happens if they press the button.
+- The reset button is designed to show a tooltip when hovered letting the User know what happens if they press the button.
 - The tooltip had been styled with CSS and was checked manually by hovering over it with a mouse to check that this behaved as expected.
 - On pressing the button several Javascript functions take over and do the following:
   1. "Unflips" all the cards ie. only the back of the cards are visible :arrow_right: this was checked visually when clicking the reset button.